atomix/atomix.github.io/atomix/docs/clustering.md

 ## Joining a Cluster

 Additional replicas can be added to any existing Atomix cluster via the same method described above.
-To join a replica to an existing cluster, pass a list of addresses to which to join the replica to the [`join`][AtomixReplica.join] method:
+To join a replica to an existing cluster, pass a list of addresses to which to join the replica to the [`join(Address...)`][AtomixReplica.join] method:

 ```java
 List<Address> cluster = Arrays.asList(